xXDeathAbyssXx/wwebjs-sender/readme.md

 - Create buttons in an easy way
 - Reply to messages with embed
 - Send messages to a number with embeds and buttons at the same time in an easy way
+- Collect messages by event handler, collect answers of message and embed collectors

 ---